HOLY ROSARY CATHOLIC CHURCH SERVED BY THE MISSIONARIES OF SAINT CHARLES (SCALABRINIAN) SINCE 1891

 At Holy Rosary parish, a Vietnamese priest lived at the parish rectory from 1981 to 1991.
 He provided all religious and pastoral services to the Vietnamese community.
 In June 1991, the diocese established a Vietnamese parish and the Vietnamese priest became the pastor of that new parish.

-The religious services in Vietnamese were discontinued at Holy Rosary.
-But the Vietnamese people living in the neighborhood and surrounding areas who have been attending Holy Rosary still participate in our church services.
-Since the 2004 Advent season, the gospel is read in Vietnamese on weekend and weekday masses.
+Since the 2004 Advent season, the gospel is read in Vietnamese on weekend and Bilingual Masses on weekday.
 The parish weekly bulletin has a section in Vietnamese.
 We celebrate the Feast of Our Lady of La Vang in August.

 Picture